Apple SWOT Analysis

 Moreover, highly sophisticated Apple ecosystem plays an instrumental role in maintaining brand loyalty and consequently sustaining market share in the global scale.
 Specifically, third-party products are not usually compatible with Apple products and all products belonging to Apple portfolio work well with each-other.
 Thanks to services such as iCloud, airplay, and airdrop, you can start a task in on one Apple device and continue it on another and there is no need to download or install anything.

-2. Apple is the first company in the US to reach USD 2 trillion market capitalization in 2020.
-The valuation of the iPhone maker doubled in just over two years.[1]
-There are only about 61 companies in the S&P 500 with market capitalizations more than USD90 billion.[2]
-Apple has been listed by Forbes as the most valuable brand in the world with the brand value of USD 241,2 billion[3], while Interbrand estimates Apple brand value as high as USD 323 billion.[4]
+2. Apple is the first publicly traded company to reach USD 3 trillion market capitalization.[1]
+Apart from Apple, there are only five global companies with market capitalization of more than USD 1 trillion.[2]
+Apple has been listed by Forbes as the most valuable brand in the world with the brand value of USD 241,2 billion[3], while Interbrand estimates Apple brand value as high as USD 482,215 billion.[4]

 Strength of Apple’s brand image and value is effectively reinforced by a combination of factors such as a large customer base in the global scale and high profit margin.
 High brand value grants substantial advantages to the multinational technology company in terms of leveraging the brand to add new products and services into the portfolio.
 Moreover, high brand equity gives the company considerable bargaining power in negotiations with vendors, manufacturers and distributors.

-As illustrated in Figure 1 below, the net profit margin of the tech giant has stayed well above 20% for the last 10 years and it equalled 21,73% for 2020.
+As illustrated in figure below, the net profit margin of the tech giant has stayed well above 20% for the last 10 years and it equalled 24,56% for 2020.
 High profit margin can allow the business to maintain its operations in times of economic uncertainties thanks to cash reserves.

 Apple SWOT Analysis

 4. Apple is the world’s largest IT company by revenue.
-In 2020, the multinational technology company generated net sales of more than USD 274, 51 billions with a total gross margin of USD 104,97 billions.[8]
-The iPhone maker has USD 90,00 billion more cash than debt[9].
+In 2022, the multinational technology company generated net sales of more than USD 394,32 billions with a total gross margin of USD 170,782 billions.
+As of September 2022, the tech behemoth had cash, cash equivalents and unrestricted marketable securities, which totaled $156.4 billion[8].
 Apple has a strong financial base to engage in research and development further contributing to its traditional competitive advantage of innovativeness and superior design.
 Moreover, thanks to its strong balance sheet, Apple could weather Covid-19 storm better than most other global companies.

 5. Apple’s supply-chain operations are widely acknowledged as one of the best in the world.
 Apple supply chain best practices include data synchronization between the central warehouse and its own stores and customers, and outsourcing manufacturing and as a result reducing the manufacturing cycle time.
 Moreover, sophisticated supply-chain management practices allow the company to facilitate its complex global operations with no or least disruptions.

 2. Arguably, Apple can be criticized as a single-product company for its over-dependence on iPhones.
-As illustrated in Figure 3 below, the sales of iPhones has been steadily declining for the past 5 years and this fact is one of Apple’s major weaknesses.
-It has been noted that “the increasing competition from Chinese manufacturers such as Huawei and Xiaomi – but also from Google, LG and Samsung – has eroded the once dominant position of Apple in the smartphone market”[13]
+The world’s largest IT company by revenue generated 56% of its revenues in Q1, 2023 from the sales of iPhones alone.
+Furthermore, in Q1, 2023 iPhone sales declined by 8,17% YoY despite the fact that the company launched its new iPhone 14 lineup during the same period.
+It has been noted that “the increasing competition from Chinese manufacturers such as Huawei and Xiaomi – but also from Google, LG and Samsung – has eroded the once dominant position of Apple in the smartphone market”[10]

 Apple Inc. Report contains a full version of Apple SWOT Analysis.
 The report illustrates the application of the major analytical strategic frameworks in business studies such as PESTEL, Porter’s Five Forces, Value Chain analysis, Ansoff Matrix and McKinsey 7S Model on Apple.
 Moreover, the report contains analyses of Apple leadership, organizational structure, business strategy and organizational culture.
 The report also comprises discussions of Apple marketing strategy, ecosystem and addresses issues of corporate social responsibility.